-In this September/October 2020 issue, we have continued with the newly instituted "preliminary review" process to "screen out" papers before the formal double-blind review process.
-This has consistently resulted in 60% of papers being declined due to relevance to JIRSEA focus on Higher Education issues or Institutional Research and those that do not meet the "sound scientifically grounded" research requirements of JIRSEA.
+In this September/October 2020 issue, we have continued with the newly instituted "preliminary review" process to "screen out" papers before the formal double blind review process.
+This has consistently resulted in 60% of papers being declined due to relevance to JIRSEA focus of Higher Education issues or Institutional Research and those that does not meet the "sound scientifically grounded" research requirements of JIRSEA.
 Of the 9 papers that went through the Preliminary Reviews with revisions re-submitted, four papers are accepted for this issue publication after the rigorous and stringent vetting process.
-These four papers cover key academic areas: the academic discourse of development of an enhanced contemporary multifaceted diversity framework, academic job satisfaction, teacher performance, and looking at the interpersonal skills of medical graduates.
+These four papers cover key academic areas: of the academic discourse of development of an enhanced contemporary multifaceted diversity framework, academic job's satisfaction, teacher' performance and looking at the interpersonal skills of medical graduates.